Capturing The Sun: Master Craftsmen in Ancient Mesoamerica

 CAPTURING THE SUN

 The allure of gold adornments is universal and eternal.
 Gold possesses a power that captures the eye with even the slightest glimmer.
-Gold is magical in that it is inert and therefore never oxidizes, remaining lustrous and beautiful throughout time.
+Gold's magic lies in the fact that it mirrors the sun and never oxidizes, so it remains lustrous and beautiful throughout time.

 The technical mastery required to produce such sophisticated artifacts in gold and silver is worthy of deep investigation.
-Ancient pre-Columbian master craftsmen were as skilled at lost-wax casting, hammering, repoussé work, depletion gilding, and incising as any other cultures at the time, or since.
-The timelessness, beauty and ingenuity of these objects is as evident and relevant today as it was in ancient times.
+Ancient pre-Columbian master craftsmen were as skilled at lost-wax casting, hammering, repoussé work, depletion gilding and incising as any other cultures at the time, or since.

-An opening reception was held at the gallery Thursday September 28, 2017, from 5-8 PM.
+An opening reception was held at the gallery on September 28, 2017.
+The exhibition continued through Thursday October 25th.

 A full color catalog accompanied the show.
 Copies are still available.

-Gold possess a power that captures the eye with even the slightest glimmer.
-Gold is magical in that it is inert and therefore never oxidizes, remaining lustrous and beautiful throughout time.
+Gold possesses a power that captures the eye with even the slightest glimmer.
+Gold's magic lies in the fact that it mirrors the sun and never oxidizes, so it remains lustrous and beautiful throughout time.

-It must have been thrilling to the indigenous Indians to come upon this precious metal in riverbeds and in veins exposed in the soil where its glimmer called out to them as a magical element linked to the earth.
+It must have been thrilling to come upon this precious metal where its glimmer called out as a magical element linked to the sun.

-Pre-Colombian Indians were concerned with social status, and the function of adornments was to indicate wealth and position in society.
+Pre-Colombian peoples were as concerned with social status as we are today, and adornments indicated wealth and position.
 Rulers wore gold crowns and were buried in gold masks.
 Priests used gold utensils and dressed in clothing laced with gold.
-The elite class adorned themselves in gold and silver ornamentation that could be seen at a distance, displaying their status through opulence, asserting their divine authority to make the transformation to the next world when their time came.
+The elite classes adorned themselves in gold and silver ornamentation that could be seen at a distance, displaying their status through opulence, asserting their divine authority to make the transformation to the next world.

 There are three major gold producing centers in the new world.
 The first is in South America, Peru, the earliest site containing evidence of gold use.
 Splendid 1st millennium BC hammered gold plaques from the Chavin Horizon period (900 BC to 200 BC) reveal complex mythological iconography.
-The Moche, or Mochica were very competent metalsmiths as well.
-The Moche were the first to develop the technique of lost wax casting and cultivate the use of alloys, which allowed them to master three dimensional forms.
+The Moche (or Mochica) also in what we now know as Peru, were very competent metalsmiths as well.
+They were the first to develop the technique of lost wax casting and tocultivate the use of alloys, which allowed them to master three dimensional forms.

-The last geographical region to produce a distinctive gold style was in Mexico, which took place during the Post Classic Period.
-A few examples of Toltec Maya gold has have been found, as they were offerings discovered in the sacred cenote of Chichen Itza.
-Aztec and Mixtec Goldsmith's were enormously talented in producing delicate Jewel castings.
+The last geographical region to produce a distinctive gold style was Mexico, which took place during the post-Classic Period.
+A few examples of Toltec Maya gold have been found, as they were offerings discovered in the sacred cenote of Chichen Itza.
+Aztec and Mixtec goldsmiths were enormously talented in producing delicate jewel castings.

 Leave a comment